By Rick Becker 12 April 2018

-This is rank heresy, and unfortunately not surprising due to the fact that at Bethel a Witch can receive an encouraging word of prophecy.
+This is rank heresy, and unfortunately not surprising because at Bethel a Witch can receive an encouraging word of prophecy.
 Steven Kozar has written about this encounter here.
-The witch actually took some members of her coven with her to Bethel – you can read part one of their story in their own words here (links for part 2 & 3 are at the end of the article) What these so called “seers’ are experiencing is not from the Holy Spirit, and in place of explaining the gospel to these tortured souls, Bethel attempts to make them feel understood, and encourages their “unique” giftings.
+The witch took some members of her coven with her to Bethel – you can read part one of their story in their own words here (links for parts 2 & 3 are at the end of the article).
+What these so-called “seers’ are experiencing is not from the Holy Spirit, and in place of explaining the gospel to these tortured souls, Bethel attempts to make them feel understood and encourages their “unique” giftings.

 “It’s often information overload!
 While not a regular experience for me, I’ve had several moments where I’ve heard the thoughts of people around me.
 It’s always a jarring experience, and one that makes you wonder if you are going crazy.”

 That’s a distinct possibility because God is the only one who can read thoughts.
 Keep in mind this is the pastor speaking.
 This is the person responsible for helping those who cannot make sense of what they are seeing and hearing in the spiritual realm.